chamikaJ/worklenz-open-source-fork/docs/task-progress-guide-for-users.md

 The parent task would be approximately 29% complete.

 This demonstrates how tasks with longer time estimates (like Subtask C) have more influence on the overall progress calculation.
 Even though Subtask B is 80% complete, its shorter time estimate means it contributes less to the overall progress than the partially-completed but longer Subtask A.

+### Handling Overlogged Time

+When more time is logged than estimated for a task:
+- The progress calculation will never exceed 100%
+- For example, if a task is estimated at 2 hours but 3 hours are logged:
+  - The progress will be capped at 100%
+  - This ensures realistic progress tracking even when time estimates are exceeded
+  - The extra logged time is still recorded but doesn't affect the progress calculation

+This approach ensures that:
+- Progress values remain meaningful and realistic
+- Time overruns are properly tracked without distorting progress
+- The system maintains accurate progress reporting even when estimates are exceeded

 ### How It Works